-Debt Management Plan vs Debt Settlement - How Do You Decide Which is Right for You?
+Debt Management Plan vs Debt Settlement - Which is Right for You?

-Debt Management Plans (DMP) and debt settlement are both ways to pay off debt, but they work differently.
-They also have different consequences, so it’s important to understand how they both work so that you can make the right decision for you.
+Debt management plans (DMP) and debt settlement (also known as debt resolution) are both effective ways to pay off debt, but they work differently.
+They also have different features and limitations, so it’s important to understand how they both work so that you can make the right decision for you.

 Debt Management Plans